zombiec0rn/zombie-service-format/README.md

 ### Volumes

-The volumes, **["/tmp:/tmp"]** in the example, is a list of volumes to mount inside the container.
+The volumes, **["/tmp:/tmp"]** in the example, is a list of volumes to mount inside the service.
 There are two different ways to specify a volume:

-    "/host/path:/container/path"  // Mounts a specified path on the host to the specified path in the container "/host/path"                  // Mounts a specified path on the host to the same path in the container
+    "/host/path:/service/path"  // Mounts a specified path on the host to the specified path in the service "/host/path"                  // Mounts a specified path on the host to the same path in the service

 ## API

-#### `validate(containers)`
+#### `validate(services)`

 The main usecase for this module is to validate service configs.
 See usage example [above](##Use).

 #### `random(num, opts)`

-Generate random container configs.
+Generate random service configs.
 Useful for testing etc.

 ```js
 var zsf = require('@zombiec0rn/zombie-service-format')